Compiled by Jeff Crabaugh at Carleton College (SERC) and the University of Wyoming

 Models of Clastic Sedimentation and Stratigraphy

-Synthetic Seismic Modeling of Experimental Strata. (more info) From the website of Lincoln Pratson at Duke University, annotated photos and still images are used to explain synthetic seismograms of strata that were created in an experimental basin at St. Anthony Falls Lab at the Univ. of Minnesota (see link below for movies of experimental modeling).
+Synthetic Seismic Modeling of Experimental Strata. ( This site may be offline. ) From the website of Lincoln Pratson at Duke University, annotated photos and still images are used to explain synthetic seismograms of strata that were created in an experimental basin at St. Anthony Falls Lab at the Univ. of Minnesota (see link below for movies of experimental modeling).
 By comparing synthetic seismic models to digital images of the experimental strata an assessment is made of the amount of stratigraphic information captured in seismic imaging.

 Experimental Basin Modeling. (more info) The website of Paul Heller at the University of Wyoming contains stills and videos of experimental basin modeling conducted at St. Anthony Falls Lab at the University of Minnesota; now part of the National Center for Earth Surface Dynamics (NCED).
 The study documents the geomorphology and sequence stratigraphy resulting from slow and rapid base-level changes.
 Follow link, then click on Experimental Basin Study.